berayboztepe/berayboztepe/README.md

 ## Hi, I am Beray.

 #### I have graduated from Computer Engineering department at Canakkale Onsekiz Mart University.
-I have finished my Erasmus+ Project in Poland.
-The university which I was studying is Politechnika Lubelska.
-I am interested in Machine Learning, Data Science, Computer Vision.
-Currently, I am studying my Data Science MSc degree in University of Wrocław.
+I have attended to the Erasmus+ Project in Poland, Politechnika Lubelska.
+I am study my Data Science MSc degree in University of Wrocław.
 Please check my website to know more about me.

 - 🔭 Here, you may see my Python's Face recognition library project